Thursday, July 12, 2018

 The greater part of love is sacrifice—

-flesh intermingled, tensing and tingled,
+flesh intermingled, tensing (push!) tingled,

 this is the secret I learn from your eyes.

-Giving my body- knotted, single,
+Giving my body, knotted, single,

-tiny eruptions that come from my tongue—
+tiny eruptions that come from my tongue;

-plunging down surface, slicking the flesh,
+plunging down surfaces, slicking the flesh,

 thoughtless as leopards or hurricane winds—